SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-06-n-abs-severe-covid-19.md

-- They assessed via logistic regression &ndash; one of my favorite methods! &ndash; the association between binarized N antigen levels (&lt; 1000 ng/l _vs_ &gt; 1000 ng/l) and a variety of clinical meaurements, including:
+- They assessed via logistic regression &ndash; one of my favorite methods! &ndash; the association between binarized N antigen levels (&lt; 1000 ng/l _vs_ &gt; 1000 ng/l) and a variety of clinical measurements, including:
   -  worsening on an ordinal pulmonary scale at day 5 (lungs getting worse fast), and
   - time to hospital discharge.